Bricktech2000/Resume/export/resume.md

 ### [Purely Functional Language](https://github.com/Bricktech2000/PNLC)

-- Developed an interpreter for a lazily-evaluated λ‑calculus augmented with monadic I/O.
+- Developed an interpreter for a lazily-evaluated untyped λ‑calculus augmented with monadic I/O.
-- Bootstrapped the interpreter into a usable language by writing a **2000-line prelude** complete with booleans, integers, pairs, optionals, lists, strings, functors, monads, monoids, foldables, traversables…
+- Bootstrapped the interpreter into a usable language by writing a **2500-line prelude** complete with booleans, integers, pairs, optionals, lists, strings, and type classes for total orders, monoids, functors, monads, foldables…

 ### [Breadboard Microcomputer](https://github.com/Bricktech2000/Atto-8)